 What Is a Glass Sheet Backsplash?

-If you haven't seen the glass sheet backsplash trend yet, get excited!
-This is a hot backsplash option that has been used in Europe for several years and has begun gaining popularity in the U.S. market, especially in contemporary kitchens.
+If you don't know about glass sheet kitchen backsplashes, catch up!
+This is a hot backsplash option that has been used in US and European markets for several years, especially in up-to-date, fresh kitchens.

 Essentially, the glass sheet backsplash is a sheet of glass that can be painted in the color of your choice and then installed on your wall.
 This approach offers a completely customizable look while being highly functional as it is easy to maintain and clean.

 Dig into some of the highlights and benefits of this backsplash option.Continue to 2 of 6 below.

 Some manufacturers of sheet glass, such as Contractors Wardrobe, offer a palette of colors to choose from.
 The color is actually painted on the back side of clear glass.
 If you purchase from companies that bake their finish on at the factory, even better.
 This will ensure your finish won't chip or peel.

 It is possible to install clear glass on a wall that is painted in order to dictate the color, but you have to be careful with this application.
 It is important to keep in mind that any bugs or dust that may fall behind your glass will be visible from the front, and there is no way to get back in between the glass and the wall to clean it off, so it is essentially something that will be visible for the life of your backsplashContinue to 3 of 6 below.

 The contemporary kitchen is the design style for a glass sheet backsplash.
 Without grout joints, a sheet of glass is as visually clean as you can get.